ChengzhePiao/coldstartbglp/README.md

 ### Data Preprocessing

+**NOTE: Please revise the paths in these codes before running them!**

 After getting these datasets, please run the codes under the folder "/gen_dataset" to preprocess the data.

 ### Training and Testing

+**NOTE: Please revise the paths in these codes before running them!**

 Please run "run_codes.py", then all experiments from "exp\_1" to "exp\_17" will be run by four times and tested cross different datasets.
 * 'exp\_11' : 'LR',